agdturner/ccg-r2d/README.md

 This library is being used to help develop [ccg-v2d](https://github.com/agdturner/ccg-v2d).
 Visualising inputs and outputs of geometrical operationa helps to show that algorithms work.

-The development of 2D spatial data libraries helps with developing the 3D spatial data libraries: [ccg-v3d](https://github.com/agdturner/ccg-v3d) and [ccg-r3d](https://github.com/agdturner/ccg-r3d).
+The development of these 2D spatial data libraries helps develop these 3D spatial data libraries: [ccg-v3d](https://github.com/agdturner/ccg-v3d) and [ccg-r3d](https://github.com/agdturner/ccg-r3d).

 ## Triangle rotations, colours and circumcircles
 * One triangle (one colour for the triangle and another for it's edge):